Solar furnace of Uzbekistan

-The solar furnace of Uzbekistan was built in 1981, and is located 45 kilometers away from Tashkent city.
+The solar furnace of Uzbekistan was built in 1981, and is located 45 kilometers away from Tashkent city, in Parkent, Tashkent Region.
 The furnace is the largest in Asia.
 It uses a curved mirror, or an array of mirrors, acting as a parabolic reflector, which can reach temperatures of up to 3,000 degrees Celsius.
 The solar furnace of Uzbekistan can be visited by the general public.

+In July 2026, the Big Solar Furnace, along with nine other modernist sites in Tashkent, was designated by UNESCO as a World Heritage Site.